Biologics for Atopic Dermatitis

 How do Biologics for Atopic Dermatitis Work?

-• Targeted Immune Response: These biologics specifically target and inhibit overactive components of the immune system that are known to trigger inflammation and other symptoms of atopic dermatitis.
+These biologics specifically target and inhibit overactive components of the immune system that are known to trigger inflammation and other symptoms of atopic dermatitis.
+By doing so, they help reduce the itching, redness, and inflammation commonly associated with the condition.

 What are Possible Side Effects of Biologics for Atopic Dermatitis?